Download Free Vegetable Growing Guide PDF

 Transplant the hardened-off seedlings into the garden after the danger of frost has passed and nighttime temperatures consistently stay above 55 F. Choose a location with full sun and well-drained soil, spacing the plants about 18 to 24 inches apart to allow for adequate air circulation and growth.

 Throughout the season, keep the area weed-free, water regularly, and inspect the leaves for pests and diseases.
-Apply a mulch at the base of the plants to retain moisture and reduce weeds.
+Apply mulch at the base of the plants to retain moisture and reduce weeds.
 Fertilize with a balanced blend 2-3 times throughout the growing season, with the first one being right after transplantation.

-Harvesting Gold Horn Hybrid Peppers
+Harvesting Gold Horn F1 Peppers

 The fruits transition from dark green to vibrant yellow as they mature.
 Harvesting can begin when the peppers reach their full size and desired color.
 Use a sharp knife or pruning shears to cut the peppers from the plant, leaving a small portion of the stem attached.
 This method helps prevent damage to the plant and encourages continued fruit production.

-About Gold Horn Hybrid Pepper Garden Seeds
+About Gold Horn F1 Pepper Garden Seeds

 Their sweet, juicy flavor makes them perfect for roasting, grilling, or adding raw to salads.